wireapp/wire-server-deploy/offline/kvm-hetzner.md

 select 'Select and install software'
  * select "Install security updates automatically"
- * select "OpenSSH Server", and hit continue. select "Install the grub bootloader on the firs"
+ * select "OpenSSH Server", and hit continue. select "Install the GRUB bootloader on a first disk"
  * install the GRUB bootloader to the master boot record? yes.
  * select only device displayed (/dev/sda).
  * no to installing Extra EFI just-in-case.